What happened to social intranet software?

 High hopes that never quite materialized

 It was hoped that the social intranet would connect people with the knowledge they produced, and spur conversations around it.
 That outcome, unfortunately, never quite materialized.
 For a variety of reasons, people generally continued to avoid the intranet as a central source of information.
-What it offered still wasn't relevant.
-Or it remained quicker and easier to get truly practical help from "someone who knows about X" rather than trying to look it up on an intimidating digital platform.
+What it offered remained irrelevant.
+Or it was still quicker and easier to get truly practical help from "someone who knows about X" rather than trying to look it up on an intimidating digital platform.

 Furthermore, most examples of social intranet software on the market at the time didn't offer solid solutions for document management.
 Collaboration-centric Enterprise Social Networks (ESNs) such as Jive, IBM Connections, or Sharepoint lacked this key requirement for collaboration.

 Given that collaboration and knowledge-sharing were core elements of social intranet software, limitations of security and reach caused additional problems.
 Likewise, overall adoption of social intranets often failed for the same reasons traditional intranets did.
-They were desktop-first portals to a bunch of utterly irrelevant information that lacked day-to-day significance.
+They were desktop-first portals to a bunch of utterly pointless information that lacked day-to-day significance.